-Pearson's Federal Taxation 2022 Corporations, Partnerships, Estates & Trusts 35/e by Kenneth E. Anderson, David S. Hulse, and Timothy J. Rupert.
+Pearson's Federal Taxation 2024 Corporations, Partnerships, Estates & Trusts 37/e by Luke E. Richardson and Mitchell Franklin.

-This book moves to new edition annually, typically during the summer session as this course runs, you MUST have the proper edition of this book as stated herein to complete the course.
+This book moves to a new edition annually, typically during the summer session as this course runs, you MUST have the proper edition of this book as stated herein to complete the course.